wbrandon25/Online-Crash-Gambling-Simulator/README.md

 * Live Bet Tracker - Users can see other users betting live.
 When a user places a bet, their username and bet amount are added to a live table.
 When the user cashes out, their cash out multiplier and profit are also added.
 * Game History - Displays the crash values of the last 25 games played along with the streak of games with crash values above or below 2.00.
 * Chat - Users who are logged in can send messages to other users through chat
-* Live Line Chart - Visualization of the current multiplier with respect to time.
+* Live Line Graph - Visualization of the current multiplier with respect to time.

 ## Installation
     // Clone the repository